feiyang-cai/cgan_benchmark2023/README.md

 The discriminator takes the generated image as input and outputs two values: 1) a real/fake score (1-d scalar) and 2) a predicted distance (1-d scalar).

-For verification, we could combine these two components together and set proper verification specifications for input distance, input noise, and predicted distance.
+For verification, we combine these two components together and set proper verification specifications for input distance, input noise, and predicted distance.

-We could also offer several different models with varying architectures (CNN and Transformer) and image sizes (32x32, 64x64) to provide a range of difficulty levels.
+We also offer several different models with varying architectures (CNN and Transformer) and image sizes (32x32, 64x64) to provide a range of difficulty levels.